What is ASO?

 App stores consider the frequency of app updates within their ranking algorithms, so make sure to update your app regularly.

 Frequent updates (as long as they provide an improved version, meaning better quality and/or better usage of the app) can lead to more frequent and positive reviews, as well as increased usage rates.
-Updates give users something to talk and discuss about, and will encourage your users to give try out the new version of the app.
+Updates give users something to talk and discuss and will encourage your users to give try out the new version of the app.

 After optimizing your app listing, you want to measure your success.
 To do so, you can keep track of your rankings and collect data with app store analytics.
 There are several tools out there such as AppAnnie or Sensor Tower that can help you with your analytics.